Kashuab/ts-throws/README.md

 )
 ```

 `throws` adds a `try` function which will force you to catch the provided errors.
-If you don't invoke `try`, the
+It will also allow direct invocations
-function behaves normally.
+by calling the function normally.
 This avoids breaking changes, and allows developers to opt-in when desired.
 It dynamically generates catch* methods based on the object of errors you provide.
 The error names will be
 automatically capitalized.